mahshidnabati/perfect-recipe/README.md

 <h3>
-  beautiful responsive web template for sharing your cooking recipes
+Perfect Recipe is an idea as a beautiful responsive  website template to share recipe.
 </h3>
 <a href="https://mahshidnabati.github.io/perfect-recipe/">Preview</a>